All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 With the benefit of dual diagnosis, finding the right therapy for you can ensure a better understanding of your addiction and lead to a stronger, life-long recovery.

-There are a wide range of therapies to choose from, and our assessment team can help you come to a decision of which method works best for you.
+There are a wide range of physical, psychiatric and talking therapies to choose from, and our assessment team can help you come to a decision of which method works best for you.

 These therapies include: